On July 6, 2021, my fasting blood sugar level was 5.6 mmol/L, or 100 mg/dL.

 My blood pressure is usually below 140/90 mmHg.
 My blood lipid profile is normal.

-The only medication I take on a regular basis is mesalazine.
+The only medication I take regularly is mesalazine.

 I am a lifetime non-smoker.